Administrative divisions of Uttar Pradesh

 The northern Indian state of Uttar Pradesh, which borders Nepal, comprises 18 administrative divisions.
 Within these 18 divisions, there are a total of 75 districts.
 The following table shows the name of each division, its administrative capital city, its constituent districts, and a map of its location.

+These divisions and districts are primarily constituted for land revenue and general administration.

 Current divisions

 Currently 75 districts are divided into 18 divisions.